 For individuals and small companies, however, the number of defaults allow for a meaningful breakdown by risk classes as shown in Exhibits 4.4 and 4.5.
 Risk classes 1 through 4 are grouped together due to few defaults in those risk classes.
-The average long-term PD is shown in the figures as a shaded area.
-As expected, given the current state of the Icelandic economy, the observed default frequency is lower than the predicted longterm default rate.
-The observed default frequency was 2.9% compared to the 5.6% predicted probability of default for individuals, corresponding rates were 6.0% and 7.6% for small companies, respectively.
+In the case of individuals, the mapping from PD to risk classes for the years 2018 and 2019 differ from those of previous years, due to a recalibration of the rating model in 2018.
+As expected, given the current state of the Icelandic economy, the observed default frequency is higher than in 2018 but still lower than the predicted long-term default rate.
+The observed default frequency was 2.9% compared to the 4.0% predicted probability of default for individuals, while corresponding rates were 4.5% and 7.4% for small companies, respectively.